Gerome Ragni: Post-Dude

 In 1977 Ragni and Rado collaborated with Steve Margoshes on a new show called Jack Sound and His Dog Star Blowing His Final Trumpet on the Day of Doom, produced off-Broadway by the Ensemble Studio Theatre.
 It played a short run alongside an ill-fated Broadway revival of Hair that ran for forty-three performances and starred Ragni and Rado as the bogus cops who bust the show.

 In the 1970s Ragni, Rado, MacDermot, and Margoshes collaborated on a new musical called Sun, also called YMCA, which ultimately was not produced.
 It was a 60-song, three-hour musical about "evolution, with an Odyssey plot"; an environmental musical about politics, pollution and the rain forests being cut down among other topics.
 Sun had been in development since the mid-1970s and an early version was staged for backers in 1976, directed by John Vaccaro of Theatre of the Ridiculous fame, with appearances by Ruby Lynn Reyner, Annie-Joe Edwards and Ellen Foley.
 Rado told New York Magazine that "YMCA will do to the seventies what Hair did to the sixties," but the 1976 version never made it past rehearsals.
 A three-disc cast recording was made after a performance at Weill Hall at Carnegie Hall by independent company Rado Records.

-Revision of Rado's musical Rainbow Rainbeam Radio Roadshow: The Ghost of Vietnam (also known as Billy Earth: The New Rainbow and The White Haunted House: American Soldier) was also undertaken.

 Death

-Ragni died of cancer in New York, age 55.
-At the time of his death he and Rado were working on a sequel to Hair.
-He is interred in the Holy Souls Cemetery, Pittsburgh, Allegheny County, Pennsylvania, USA.
+Ragni died of cancer in New York, aged 55, on July 10, 1991.
+At the time of his death, he and Rado were working on a sequel to Hair.
+He is interred in the Holy Souls Cemetery, Pittsburgh, Pennsylvania.

 Personal life

-On May 18, 1963, Ragni married his longtime girlfriend Stephanie Williams.
+On May 18, 1963, Ragni married Stephanie Williams.
+The union ended in divorce in 1970.
 They have a son named Erick.